Ohmnivore/HeadRush/README.txt

 Sup.
 This is Head Rush.
 It's an online multiplayer 2D platformer shooter.

-In other words, you move like Mario, you shoot like Master Chief, and all this is online.
+Basically, it's a 2D port of Quake-like gameplay built upon an open and moddable engine, inspired from Source engine modding.

 It's built using Streamy and Flixel.